bitcoin-api/bitcoin-api/README.md

 ## Roadmap

-* Currently adding BSC integration (we will see if time allows for this)
+* Currently adding BSC integration (we will see if time and circumstances allows for this, or if the author has higher-level principle priorities)

 ## Demo Videos